DevTech-Services/DevHaxx/README.md

 **Note: if the bookmark isnt showing, click ctrl + shift + b**

-## What is DevHaxx?
-DevHaxx is a utility for pointing out the common issues with i-Ready.
 # How do I get premium?
 join the discord! [.gg/haxx](https://discord.gg/haxx)
 # Where's Brainpop?